 Drink in moderation.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
-For some conditions it's recommended that you completely avoid alcohol.
+If you choose to drink alcohol, do so in moderation.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.
+For some conditions, it's recommended that you completely avoid alcohol.
 Ask your doctor for advice specific to your condition.

 Don't use recreational drugs.
 Don't use stimulants, such as cocaine.
 Talk to your doctor about an appropriate program for you if you need help ending recreational drug use.

 Use over-the-counter medications with caution.
 Some cold and cough medications contain stimulants that may trigger a rapid heartbeat.
 Ask your doctor which medications you need to avoid.

 Limit caffeine.
 If you drink caffeinated beverages, do so in moderation (no more than one to two beverages daily).

 Control stress.
 Avoid unnecessary stress and learn coping techniques to handle normal stress in a healthy way.